princeraju/action_on_google_bible/README.md

-# Actions on Google: Holy Bible using Node.js
+# Actions on Google: Pocket Bible using Node.js

-This is the webhook code used to serve the Holy Bible, an Action for the Google Assistant.
+This is the webhook code used to serve the Pocket Bible, an Action for the Google Assistant.
 Actions on Google lets you extend the functionality of the Google Assistant with Actions.

 ## Actions supported
-Ok Google,ask Holy Bible
+Ok Google,ask Pocket Bible to
 * Read John 3:16
 * Tell me about family (ask the topic you want)
 * Talk something